 I use Bisto all the time.
 If your local supermarket has an international food section, look in the British section because you just might find it there.
 You can also order Bisto online.

-I started by cooking the chicken in melted butter in a Dutch oven over medium heat.
+- I started by cooking cubed chicken breasts in melted butter in a large Dutch oven over medium heat.
 After about 7 minutes, the chicken was no longer pink.

 I stirred everything together and let the mixture cook for about 10 minutes to allow the onions to start to become tender.

-Next I mixed in the flour and let it cook for a minute or two.
+- Next, I mixed in the flour and let it cook for 2-3 minutes.

-I brought the mixture to a boil, stirring constantly until it had thickened slightly.
+- I brought the mixture to a boil over medium-high heat, stirring constantly until it had thickened slightly.

-While the pot pie mixture was cooking, I whisked together the milk and the Bisto.
+- While the chicken mixture was cooking, I whisked together the milk and the Bisto.

 I gave the mixture a final taste and declared it perfectly seasoned!